 Student loans and other support can be applied for through the University of Colorado Financial Aid Office.
 However, financial support for graduate students in biology is usually from a combination of research grants, fellowships, and teaching appointments.
-Students from out of state may wish to apply for Colorado residency as soon as they arrive.
-The process of obtaining residency is fairly simple and takes less than one year.
+Students from out of state may wish to apply for Colorado residency as soon as they arrive in the state.
+The process is fairly simple but requires a one-year domicile period.

 The Department of Integrative Biology offers Graduate Teaching Assistantships (GTA) on a competitive basis.
 GTA are considered full-time student employment and provide a \$15,000 stipend for one academic year (9 months).
-Full time status is described below and the University Policy on Student Employee Work Hours is provided in Appendix B.
+Full time student status is described below and in the University Policy on Student Employee Work Hours (Appendix B).

-PhD students are typically awarded a one-year fellowship from the CU Denver Graduate School and a second year of employment as a GTA as described above.
-The one-year fellowship consists of a 9-month stipend of \$20,250 and full tuition costs.
-PhD Advisors frequently provide support in addition to these sources.
-Additional support is comprised of grants, fellowships, and teaching appointments awarded to students and/or advisors.
+PhD students are eligible for two years of institutional support, including a one-year fellowship from the CU Denver Graduate School and a second year of employment as a GTA as described above.
+The fellowship consists of a 9-month stipend of \$17,600, full tuition costs, and a \$1,000 subsidy toward health insurance costs.
+Advisors may provide support in addition to these sources.
+Support for subsequent years is comprised of grants, fellowships, and teaching appointments awarded to students and/or advisors.

-The Department offers grants up to \$1250 on a competitive basis for travel expenses to present research at professional meetings.
+The Department offers annual travel grants on a competitive basis.
+These grants can be used for travel to present research results at professional meetings.
 The Graduate School also offers travel grants for students.
 Contact the Program Coordinator for details.

-Credit Loads and Program Residency
+Credit Loads and Program Residency Requirements

-Graduate credits are classified as either coursework credits or dissertation/thesis credits.
-Independent study and directed research credits are considered coursework and count toward coursework credit loads in both graduate degree programs.
-Pass/Fail courses and courses with less than B- do not count toward the credit load in either degree program.
-Graduate students are discouraged from auditing courses, but may be allowed depending on consent of the instructor and the Graduate School Dean.
+Graduate credits are classified as either coursework or dissertation/thesis.
+Independent study and directed research credits are considered coursework and count toward credit loads in both graduate degree programs.
+Pass/Fail courses and courses with less than B-do not count toward the credit load in either degree program.
+Graduate students are discouraged from auditing courses, but seek consent of the instructor as appropriate.